 Cases in Kansas

-As of September 23, 2022, there are 12 cases of monkeypox in the state of Kansas.
+Monkeypox case numbers are updated weekly on Wednesdays.
+As of October 5, 2022, there are 22 cases of monkeypox in the state of Kansas.
 The risk of monkeypox spreading in Kansas remains low at this time.

 Vaccines in Kansas